tysonpaul89/ng-survey/README.md

 Simple Survey App built using Angular 7 and Bootstrap 4

-This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v7.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular7 Theme.
+This project uses Free Admin Bootstrap Theme [SB Admin v7.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular7 Theme.

 ### How to start